otaviojava/money-api-book/en/chapter2_4.md

 ### Arithmetic Operations

-`MonetaryAmount` provides arithmetic operations such as sum and subtract.
-Implementations of `MonetaryAmount` are required to be immutable and hence these operations will create new instances holding the result when applied without mutating the instance.
+Implementations of `MonetaryAmount` are required to be immutable and as such those operations will create new instances holding the result when applied without mutating the original instance.

 ```java